HelenHelene/eportfolio/NS/NS_Assignment1.md

 This assignment accounts for 30% of your final grade for this module.
 The word count is 600 words and is due at the end of Unit 3.

 #### Assignment Topic
-You have been tasked by an organisation to evaluate their website (provided in Unit 1) and produce an analysis document.
+You have been tasked by an organisation to evaluate their website [Gin & Juice Shop Ecommerce](https://ginandjuice.shop/) and produce an analysis document.
 It should consist of:
  - Details of possible security vulnerabilities.
  - A list of standards appropriate to their business and any non-compliance against those standards.
  - A list of potential tools to be used and justification for your choices.